 Why do dogs run away?
-This is a difficult question for any good pet owner to answer.
+It's a tough question for any good pet owner to answer.

-You feed them, care for them, provide them with a home, and pet them for hours every week.
+You feed them, care for them, provide them with a home, and pet them all the time.

-When you love a dog and meet their needs consistently, it's hard to fathom why they'd want to run away.
+When you love a dog and meet their needs, it's hard to fathom why they'd want to run away.